harmancilab/COLLAGENE/installation/README.md

 export PATH=$PATH:${PWD}/bin
 ```

+## Network Setup

+COLLAGENE's network I/O uses SCP and AWS transfers.
+More details on setting these up can be found under *examples/10_Network_File_IO/* example folder.

+__Note__: Local folders can be used for testing, development, and debugging purposes without any requirement of configuration.
+This can be done by setting the local folder usage option in the configuration file for *FILE_IO_UTILS.sh* script.

 ## Docker Usage
 In case your environment does not support installation of COLLAGENE, you can use the preset COLLAGENE image, in which you can setup the code.